seberg/numpy/doc/neps/nep-00XX-new-dtypes.rst

 The external API for ``CastingImpl`` will be limited initially to defining:

+* ``cast_kind`` attribute, which can be one of the supported casting kinds.
+  This is the safest cast possible.
+For example casting between two NumPy strings is of course "safe" in general, but may be "same kind" in a specific instance if the second string is shorter.
+If neither type is flexible this ``adjust_descriptors`` must use it.
 * ``adjust_descriptors(dtypes_in[2], dtypes_out[2], casting) -> int {0, -1}``
 * ``strided_loop(char **args, npy_intp *dimensions, npy_intp *strides, dtypes[2]) -> int {0, nonzero}`` (must currently succeed)